ropensci/roweb3/content/blog/2026-01-09-devguide-release-1.0.0/index.md

 - New requirement to not call the [default branch "master"](https://devdevguide.netlify.app/pkg_building#version-control#:~:text=not%20be%20master).

-- Removed requirement to use a `codemeta.json` file, as it is no longer relevant.
+- Removed requirement to use a `codemeta.json` file, now deprecated.
+Codemeta continues to be [actively used and developed](https://codemeta.github.io/), but we have found it redundant with other metadata and Codemeta can generate these data as-needed from DESCRIPTION files.

 ## Editor Guide, Author Guide & Reviewer Guide